Botanical Name: Anthurium scherzerianum

 Height: 12-18 inches (30-45 cm).
 Flower stalks may need staking.

 Water: Keep soil evenly moist in spring and summer, while plant is actively growing.
 Water less often in fall and winter, but don't allow potting medium to dry out.
 Yellow leaves may be a sign of overwatering.

-Soil: Peat moss based potting mix.
-African violet potting mix works well.
+Soil: Peat moss based potting mix with added perlite.
+African violet potting mix is ideal.

-Fertilizer: Feed every 2 weeks in spring and summer with a high-phosphorus liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks in spring and summer with a high-phosphorus water-soluble fertilizer, diluted by half.

 Propagation: Divide crowded clumps when repotting, and pot them separately in small pots.
 Spring is the best time to start new plants.
 High humidity will give them a good start.
 Your young plants should begin flowering in about a year.